jlipinski3/hackbeanpot/README.md

 1. styles
 2. font awesome (https://www.bootstrapcdn.com/fontawesome/)

--well-structured-well-structured CSS is a beautiful and powerful thing.
+-well-structured CSS is a beautiful and powerful thing.
 It smooths out cross-browser quirks and provides one area from which you can control much of your site's layout and design.
 Because CSS "cascades", later style declarations will override previous declarations (with the exception of the !important callout).
 Fontawesome provides a library of vector graphics (SVGs) that will scale without loss.

 step3.html (responsive design):